swiftlang/vscode-swift/CONTRIBUTING.md

 - Documentation on how these changes are being tested
 - Additional tests to show your code working and to ensure future changes don't break your code.

 Please keep your PRs to a minimal number of changes.
 If a PR is large, try to split it up into smaller PRs.
 Don't move code around unnecessarily as it makes comparing old with new very hard.
-If you have plans for a large change please talk to the maintainers of the project beforehand.
-There is a `#vscode-swift` channel on the Swift Server Slack.
-You can [join here](https://join.slack.com/t/swift-server/shared_invite/zt-5jv0mzlu-1HnA~7cpjL6IfmZqd~yQ2A).
+If you have plans for a large change please talk to the maintainers of the project beforehand either on the [swift.org forums](https://forums.swift.org) in the [VS Code Swift Extension category](https://forums.swift.org/c/related-projects/vscode-swift-extension/) or in the `#vscode-swift` channel on the Swift Server Slack.
+You can [join the Slack workspace here](https://join.slack.com/t/swift-server/shared_invite/zt-5jv0mzlu-1HnA~7cpjL6IfmZqd~yQ2A).

 ### Testing